 Issue

 The absence of significant legislation on the part of the U.S. government regarding these companies and the private information they have about their customers puts the U.S. economy at risk.
 Certain states have made it illegal for companies to not tell their customers about data breaches, such as California Senate Bill No. 570 that passed in 2015 which requires companies to notify the owners of information immediately following discovery of a breach [California Legislative Information, website].
-But, these laws do not outline any specific punishment for companies who failed to meet security standards before a breach.
+But, these laws do not outline any specific punishment for companies that failed to meet security standards before a breach.
 With limited intervention by the government, companies in the U.S. continue to operate using outdated security practices.
 Federal regulations do exist for certain industries such as the Payment Card industry and internal government agencies, but they are limited in scope and offer little protection to the average consumer.

 This lack of protection for the consumer could mean more than increasing the risk of any one person having their identity stolen.
 This increase of risk could negatively affect the U.S. economy.
-As is pointed out by William Roberds, a Research Economist at the Federal Reserve Bank of Atlanta, if incidences of identity theft and data breaches were to become sufficiently common, the result could be a loss of confidence not only in the directly affected parties, but in credit-based payment more generally [Roberds, 2009].
+As is pointed out by William Roberds, a Research Economist at the Federal Reserve Bank of Atlanta, if incidences of identity theft and data breaches were to become sufficiently common, the result could be a loss of confidence in the directly affected parties and in credit-based payment more generally [Roberds, 2009].

 Impact

 When security vulnerabilities in websites and databases are found by malicious sources, people’s information can be stolen.
-What those sources do with your information is up to them, ranging from small online purchases with your credit card to taking out loans in your name and more.
+What those sources do with the information they steal is up to them, ranging from small online purchases with someone’s credit card to taking out loans in thier name and more.
 The companies that choose to be forthright with their customers and tell them about these breaches instill unrest in those people who initially trusted companies with their private information.
-With a breach of data comes a breach of confidence, and that confidence is required to further development alongside companies as a society.
+With a breach of data comes a breach of confidence, and that confidence is required to further human development alongside companies as a society.
+If that confidence is lost people will begin to be more withholding with their information.
 Companies like Google, Facebook, and Twitter structure their entire business around requiring users to give them certain information.
-If users suddenly lost trust in any of these companies it could mean the end of their growth or dominance in their respective markets.
+If users suddenly lost trust in any of these companies, it could mean the end of their growth or dominance in their respective markets.

 Another effect of the lack of significant data security regulation for all companies on a federal level is how difficult it is for a person to litigate against a company for not keeping their information secure.
-In most cases the plaintiff loss is a function of whether the breached firm provided any initial compensation immediately following the breach and before litigation [Romanosky, 2012], which means that if companies can pay you what they consider to be fair compensation for losing your data, they are protected by law from issuing further payments to the plaintiff.
+In most cases the plaintiff loss is a function of whether the breached firm provided any initial compensation immediately following the breach and before litigation [Romanosky, 2012], which means that if companies can pay their customers what they consider to be fair compensation for losing your data, they are protected by law from issuing further payments to the plaintiff.
 If companies are not punished enough for losing their customers’ data and a loss in public trust turns out to negatively affect the U.S. economy, the environment could suffer from a need to generate reactionary profits in environmentally irresponsible ways to make up for the loss.

 Recommendation